infantiablue/techika/src/blog/posts/follow-your-passion.md

 Passion alone is not enough.
 You may love an activity but have no wish to develop it into professional-level skill.
 You may be good at something but find the daily work draining.
 And you may love and master a craft that has limited demand as paid work.

 For a career, the strongest direction is usually an overlap: work you can become good at, care enough to continue improving, and use to solve a problem that other people genuinely value.

+For a business, passion and a great product are only the beginning.
+Even an outstanding product cannot guarantee a company’s success.
+Imagine opening a bakery that makes the best sourdough bread in town.
+If the owner lacks enough capital to buy ingredients, cannot hire reliable staff, or operates in an area with little demand, the bakery may still fail.
+To survive and grow, a business must combine a strong product with sufficient funding, capable people, effective operations, and genuine market demand.

 This does not mean every meaningful interest must make money.
 Reading, painting, sport, family care, and community work can matter deeply without becoming a profession.
 The “will pay you for” circle is relevant only when you are deciding how to earn a living.